Wednesday, August 31, 2016

 I guess she was swayed by my stammered denial because a few days later, the school psychologist had me come in his office.
 He asked me a bunch of questions and had me play some games and solve puzzles.
 After that, Mrs. Jaus treated me differently.
 She recommended me for the gifted and talented class in 6th grade, and best of all asked me to be a patrol girl, to wear the coveted white belt across my chest at recess and help the younger students.

-So it all turned out well for me, thanks to that IQ test.
+So it all turned out well for me.
+Thanks to that IQ test.
 Mrs. Jaus’s image of me was changed and school became a welcoming place again.
 Mrs. Jaus even gave me clippings from her African violets and taught me how to grow them.

 But what about students whose talents and abilities don’t show up on tests?
 What about students who, for whatever reason, do not do well in a classroom setting?
 Who is the person who will find their talents and help them to excel in what they can do?